The Bankrate promise

 What does it mean to refinance a business loan?

 The U.S. Small Business Administration reports that over 33 million small businesses exist nationwide.
-According to the U.S. Census Bureau, 16.5 percent of these businesses borrowed money to cover expenses like the rising cost of goods and improve cash flow.
+According to the 2022 Small Business Credit Survey, 72 percent of employer firms held outstanding debt to cover expenses like the rising cost of goods and improve cash flow.

 When you refinance, you may qualify for a lower interest rate, a lower monthly payment, less frequent payments or an extended repayment period.

 A lower interest rate can help you save money, but if you extend your repayment period without lowering your interest, you may pay more over time.
 Balancing these two can be difficult, so research to determine if refinancing is right for your business.

 Types of business loans that can be refinanced